AndrasKovacs/smalltt/README.md

   `stlcSmall` are really indicative of elaboration performance.
 - The different systems do somewhat different kinds of work.
-Smalltt and coqtop only elaborate input, while Agda does module serialization, and Lean apparently does some compilation according to its profiling output (maybe to bytecode?).
+Smalltt and coqtop only elaborate input, while Agda does module serialization, and Lean apparently does some compilation according to its profiling output.
 However, the numbers should be still indicative of how much we have to wait to have the entire input available for interactive use.

 |                 | smalltt | Agda    | Coq     |  Lean       |